boris-mind/DoBigNationsWinBig/README.md

 This portfolio is hosted on **Google Cloud Platform**, **Power BI** and on **GitHub Pages**, and is accessible via the following URL:

 [Visit my Data Portfolio 'Do Big Nations Win Big'](https://github.com/boris-mind/DoBigNationsWinBig)

-Feel free to browse through the different projects and visualizations.

 ## Contact Information